dereknovak/RB130-LS/study_guide.md

 ## Sandwich code

 "There will be times when you want to write a generic method that performs some "before" and "after" action.
 Before and after what?
 That's exactly the point -- the method implementor doesn't care: before and after anything."

+Sandwich code has a common "before" and "after" method execution while leaving the "meat" of the invocation flexible to the specific implementation of the method's user.

 Examples:
 - Timing, logging, notification systems